mcmurray0125/todo-list/README.md

-<h1>Status</h1>

-New List can be creeated and each new list gets assigned a unique ID.

-SideBar elements are radio buttons and can be used to change which todo-list is active.
+<h1>itemArray Branch</h1>

-Need to create an array for the todo-items in order to save their IDs and pair them with the active-todo-list.
+created an array of todo items in order to store and fetch their IDs.

+Their IDs are used to pair them with a todo list and toggle them active/not active.